 The limitations and prospects for future research are outlined as follows:

-\paragraph{Expensive Costs to Obtain High-Quality Low-Resource Languages} The present study is constrained by the substantial cost associated with the API cost using \texttt{\textbf{GPT-4}} and \texttt{\textbf{DeepL}} for translation as well as human verification checks by linguistics.
-In order to ensure the data quality, our exploration into multilingual research is restricted to ten languages in the first version of the benchmark.
+\paragraph{Expensive Costs to Obtain High-Quality Low-Resource Languages} The present study is constrained by the substantial cost associated with the API cost using {\textbf{GPT-4}} for translation as well as linguistic verification.
+This multilingual research is restricted to five languages in the first version.
 This initial phase aims to delve into confidence estimation within multilingual domains.
-Our future endeavors will involve the expansion of the benchmark dataset, encompassing additional languages and data points to enrich our investigations.
+Our future endeavors will involve the expansion of the benchmark dataset, encompassing additional languages and datasets to enrich our investigations.

-2. Due to page limitation, the cross-lingual estimation simply averages the confidence scores from different languages.
-More aggregation methods to ensemble multilingual confidence scores remain under-explored.
-It is promising to investigate other cross-lingual confidence estimation methods for further improvements.

 \paragraph{Native-Tone Prompting is a Primary Version} Although the proposed Native-Tone Prompting method can enhance the accuracy and reliability of LS tasks, it still relies on external prompts to determine which language domain the query pertains to.
 Moving forward, it is promising to broaden the scope of developing a cross-lingual method that can directly transfer the specific language dominance to other language contexts, thereby facilitating multilingual confidence estimation abilities for LLMs.